fwojciec/email/README.md

 ).Send()
 ```

-Alternatively it is also possible to set the fields of the `Message` struct by hand, but it should be still created using the New initializer, since it attaches a sender to the struct.
+Alternatively it is also possible to set the fields of the `Message` struct by hand, but the struct itself should still be initialized using the `New` initializer, since it attaches a Sender to the struct.

 ```go
 msg := email.New()